tadghh/firefox-attention-theme/README.md

-# firefox-attention-theme
+A sleek themes designed around stimulating your brain with pretty stuff

-A theme built around hiding distractions when using the address bar
+## Requirements